Metadata: Australia

 In Australia, the need to strengthen national security has resulted in the introduction of a new metadata storage law.
 This new law means that both security and policing agencies will be allowed to access up to 2 years of an individual's metadata, with the aim of making it easier to stop any terrorist attacks and serious crimes from happening.

-In legislation
+Legislation

 Legislative metadata has been the subject of some discussion in law.gov forums such as workshops held by the Legal Information Institute at the Cornell Law School on 22 and 23 March 2010.
 The documentation for these forums is titled, "Suggested metadata practices for legislation and regulations".

 A handful of key points have been outlined by these discussions, section headings of which are listed as follows: